floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Florida Sex Offender Registry

-Maintained by The Florida Department of Law Enforcement, the Sexual Offenders and Predators Search contains a list of current sexual offenders and predators in the State of Florida.
-The list is updated regularly to ensure that the information contained in it is up to date and accurate.
-The details of offenders provided on the database include name, physical features, status, crime report, address, designation, and photographs.
+The Sexual Offenders and Predators Search, maintained by the Florida Department of Law Enforcement, contains a list of current sexual offenders and predators in the State of Florida.
+The list is typically updated regularly to ensure its information is current and accurate.
+The offenders' details on the database include name, physical features, status, crime report, address, designation, and photographs.
 Interested parties may access the registry online and search by city, zip code, county, name, and radius.

 What are the Sex Offender Restrictions in Florida?

-According to Florida statutes, some of the restrictions of sex offenders in Florida are as follows:
+According to Florida statutes, some of the restrictions on sex offenders in Florida are as follows:

-- Sex offenders whose victims are minors (less than 16 years old) may not live within 1000 meters of any playground, school, park, or childcare facility.
-Furthermore, violators are not to share candies to children during Halloween or wear costumes during any festivities.
+• Sex offenders whose victims are minors (less than 16 years old) may not live within 1000 meters of any playground, school, park, or childcare facility.
+Furthermore, violators are generally prohibited from sharing candies to children during Halloween or wearing costumes during festivities.